-The Shady Grove Metro Station is the terminus for the Washington Metropolitan Area Transit Authority's (WMATA) western segment of the Metrorail Redline, and serves several Ride On and commuter bus routes.
-Opened in 1984, the existing Metro Station is surrounded by approximately 5,800 parking spaces, the largest number of parking spaces in the Metrorail system.
+The Shady Grove Metro Station is the western terminus for the Washington Metropolitan Area Transit Authority's (WMATA) Metrorail Red Line and serves several Ride On and commuter bus routes.
+Opened in 1984, the existing Metro station is surrounded by approximately 5,800 parking spaces, the largest number of parking spaces in the Metrorail system.